RTH-tools/crispron-BE/README.md

 ML models, which are quite large and are therefore separate downloads from https://rth.dk.

-The easiest way to download  along with the CRISPRon and CRISPRoff software is to run the following script
+The easiest way to download the model with the CRISPRon and CRISPRoff software is to run the following script

     bin/download_and_test.sh

+Alternatively you may follow the steps outlined in the script.

-Note: This models for version is CRISPRon\_V0, which is trained using 5 validation sets, while the models in https://github.com/RTH-tools/crispron is trained using 6 validation sets.
+Note: CRISPRon-BE uses the CRISPRon\_V0 model, which is trained using 5 validation sets, while the models in https://github.com/RTH-tools/crispron is trained using 6 validation sets.
 CRISPRon\_V0 is chosen to prevent data leakage from predicted Cas9 indel frequency.